HighGround has pioneered Rural Weeks as the place to start your Life Beyond the Military – Outdoors.

 - Game Keeping and River Management

 ‘Farming as an outdoor, practical, small-scale business relies on versatile, resourceful and skilled staff, albeit often without formal qualifications, who can solve problems and manage responsibility.
 One of the main concerns voiced by farm employers is that they have found it difficult to recruit such staff in recent years.’
-These are the comments from a recent government survey (DeFra Farm Business Survey, May 2013) regarding new entrants to the farming sector.
+DeFra Farm Business Survey, May 2013

 Environmental (outdoor) Design, Production and Leisure

-Covers careers available in areas where there is an end product or a service to people, there are opportunities for practical work or skilled craftsmanship.
-Many of the roles will offer the opportunity for direct contact with the customer and the general public.
+This covers careers available in areas where there is an end product or a service to people and where there are opportunities for practical work or skilled craftsmanship.
+Many of the roles will offer opportunities for direct contact with customers and the general public.

 - Landscape Design